 DAVID HANSON also played baseball, just not as well.
 Or not as fast.
 He used baseball as a pitch for his first travel story on a winter league played on Mexico's coast.
 (His real first assignment was a story on skinny-dipping in North Carolina's Linville Gorge.)
 David has gotten feverishly, call-your-mama stomach-sick in nearly a dozen countries.
 He has traveled long distances by bike, canoe, kayak, and veggie-powered school bus (with Michael for the 2011 University of California Press book, Breaking Through Concrete).
-David has contributed stories for Preservation, Canoe & Kayak, Mountain, Southern Living, among others, and commercial clients include Starbucks, Lexus, WhyHunger, and Keen Footwear.
+He wrote, co-directed and "starred" in the award-winning doc film, "Who Owns Water."
+David has contributed stories for Preservation, Canoe & Kayak, Mountain, Southern Living, among others, and commercial clients include Starbucks, Lexus, Brooks Running, The Renewal Workshop, WhyHunger, and Keen Footwear.

 BRETT SCHWAGER was better at making layups than hitting home runs so he stuck with playing hoops seriously until attending college at the University of Washington.
 There he quickly learned he wouldn't be able to beat out Brandon Roy or Nate Robinson for a spot on the team so he switched his focus to learning about the world of visual communication design.
 His education was serious, heavily rooted in Swiss classical design theory, and required more discipline than anything he had faced on the court.
 He learned early on the importance of taking constructive breaks away from his computer to experience real world adventures–like kayaking from Washington State to Alaska with his hand- built boat in '03, or making time to fit a quick kite session in on his lunch break where he currently lives in Hood River, Oregon.
 Born and raised on an island of Puget Sound, the Northwest has been very kind to him and the outdoors has influenced a lot of the work he's recognized for with brands like Microsoft, Intel, Cascade Designs, Marination, Nordstrom, Starbucks, and Slingshot.